 Tomáš Hanus is Music Director of the Welsh National Opera, a position he has held since the 2016/17 season.

-As well as conducting symphonic concerts this season with the WNO orchestra at St David’s Hall, Tomáš will conduct Barber of Seville and Jenufa at the Wales Millennium Centre, Cardiff and on tour.
-Previous seasons with Welsh National Opera have included productions of Carmen, The Cunning Little Vixen, Der Rosenkavalier, Die Fledermaus and Khovanshchina.
-Tomáš recently performed David Pountney’s WNO production of House of the Dead in his home-town of Brno at the Janacek Festival and was presented with a Leoš Janáček memorial medal as recognition as an outstanding performer promoting Janáček’s music.
+As well as conducting symphonic concerts this season with the WNO orchestra at St David’s Hall, Tomáš will conduct Così fan tutte at the Wales Millennium Centre, Cardiff and on tour.
+Tomáš opened the 2023 Prague Spring Festival with WNO Orchestra with a televised performance of Ma Vlast.
+Otherwise, in previous seasons with Welsh National Opera have included productions of Makropoulos Case, Barber of Seville, Jenufa, Carmen, The Cunning Little Vixen, Der Rosenkavalier, Die Fledermaus and Khovanshchina.
+Tomáš recently performed Sir David Pountney’s WNO production of House of the Dead in his hometown of Brno at the Janacek Festival and was presented with a Leoš Janáček memorial medal as recognition as an outstanding performer promoting Janáček’s music.
+Last autumn, Tomáš and the orchestra returned to the Brno Festival with both a symphonic concert and Makropoulos Case.

-Since making his triumphant debut with performances of Rusalka at the Vienna State Opera, Tomas has returned each season recently adding Hansel und Gretel to his list of works there.
-He returns regularly to the Bavarian State Opera since his debut in 2009 with Jenufa directed by Barbara Frey, and has conducted new productions of Rusalka directed by Martin Kušej in 2010, Hänsel und Gretel directed by Richard Jones in 2012 and Věc Makropulos directed by Árpád Schilling using Tomáš’s critical edition of the Bärenreiter score, in 2014 and The Bartered Bride directed by David Bösch, in 2017.
+Last season, Tomáš made his debut at Teatro alla Scala with a new production of Rusalka and returned to Vienna State Opera for performances of Onegin and to Bayerische Staatsoper for performances of Fledermaus.
+Since making his triumphant debut with performances of Rusalka at the Vienna State Opera, Tomas returns each season with plans in place for a new productions.
+He also returns regularly to the Bavarian State Opera since his debut in 2009 with Jenufa directed by Barbara Frey, and has conducted new productions of Rusalka directed by Martin Kušej in 2010, Hänsel und Gretel directed by Richard Jones in 2012 and Věc Makropulos directed by Árpád Schilling using Tomáš’s critical edition of the Bärenreiter score, in 2014 and The Bartered Bride directed by David Bösch, in 2017.

 Tomáš has made several recordings with both the Prague Philharmonia and the State Philharmonic Orchestra Brno, and also records for Czech Radio.
 More recently, he has recorded the Viktor Ullmann symphonies with the Prague Symphony Orchestra FOK and has collaborated with outstanding Czech soloists for Lotos Records.